 The Wakesiah Avenue Corridor Plan aims to increase the safety and comfort for pedestrians, cyclists, transit users and motorists while ensuring that utility upgrades within the project area are completed in concert with the proposed surface improvements.
 The complete street concept will provide a comprehensive design that:

 - Ensures comfortable and effective mobility for people of all ages and abilities;

 - Improves safety, especially for those walking, cycling, or taking transit;

 - Enhances public amenities in the corridor, make the streetscape more inviting, and provides connection to other trails and city facilities;

 - Explores opportunities to integrate sustainable design, such as rainwater management;

 The plan will include a streetscape vision, improvements to pedestrian, bicycle, and transit facilities, green/sustainable roadway and landscape improvements, and transportation improvements to meet the needs of existing and future users of the corridor.

-If you have any comments or questions on the proposed improvements or open house, please contact us at 250-754-4251 or email EngineeringInfo@nanaimo.ca.
+If you have any comments or questions on the proposed improvements contact us at 250-754-4251 or by email at EngineeringInfo@nanaimo.ca.